 at times of creating elaborate and time-consuming cocktails.
 With all the ingredients on hand, you can get this in a glass and ready to sip in 5-10 minutes!

-My Tequila Cocktail with Blood Orange and Pomegranate is very flexible, making it a great party option.
+This tequila cocktail is very flexible, making it a great make ahead party option.
 Combine the tequila, pomegranate liqueur, and pomegranate molasses in advance, and refrigerate until ready to serve.

 This mixture can be stored in the refrigerator.
 (We only had 2 drinkers, and made about a litre.
 We stored it for 3 days, and it was just as good the 3rd day).
 Start with chilled ingredients if you can...